UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

      *
      * The local calculation of the ray absorption and intensity needs to be enabled by the local storage of ray segment cell indices.
      * This could be achieved by storing them within a vector that contains identifying information.
-     *      Sub-task: The local calculation must loop through all ray identities, doing the calculation for only those rays that are present within the process.
+     *      Sub-task: The local calculation must loop through all ray identities, doing the calculation for only those remoteRays that are present within the process.
 (If this segment index !empty)
      *      Sub-task: The ray segments must update the particle field by looping though the particles present in the domain and grabbing the calculated values from their associated ray segments.
      *      Since the associated ray segments are globally indexed, this might be faster.
      *